 Work with anyone, understand cultural diversity, and achieve high-quality relationships

-Multiple research has shown that having a diverse workforce contributes to the performance, profitability, and competitiveness of an organisation.
-Inclusive organisations are also perceived as progressive places for people to work at and tend to attract better talents, as well as develop positive work cultures where everyone feels heard.
+Multiple research studies have shown that having a diverse workforce contributes to the performance, profitability, and competitiveness of an organisation.
+Inclusive organisations are also perceived as progressive places for people to work at and tend to attract better talent, as well as develop a positive work culture where everyone feels seen and heard.

-Even though diversity and inclusion have become a priority for many organisations, creating a shift of mindset at every level of the organisation and developing people to become inclusive leaders is still a work in progress.
+Even though diversity and inclusion have become a priority for many organisations, creating a shift of mindset at every level of the organisation and developing people to become inclusive leaders are still works in progress.

 Contrary to what most people think, cultural diversity is not exclusively about having different people around.
-At its very core, it is an art about understanding and allowing people different means of expressing themselves, given the constraints that different people have different sets of beliefs, expressions, and values.
+At its very core, it is an art that surrounds understanding and allowing people the diverse means of expressing themselves while recognizing the constraints that different people have due to their distinct sets of beliefs, expressions, and values.